 The Yale Sustainability Plan 2025 highlights the ways that Yale demonstrates leadership in sustainability by building strong partnerships — across institutions of higher education, across sectors, and through the vast networks of Yale alumni.

 Yale University is proud to call New Haven its home and has increased its partnerships with the city to build a stronger community.
-The Office of New Haven and State Affairs
+The Office of New Haven Affairs

 Working with other University departments and our neighbors in New Haven, ONHSA spearheads Yale’s partnerships to strengthen New Haven through fostering economic development, revitalizing neighborhoods, supporting public school and youth programs, and creating a vital downtown.